ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 What if I don’t reach the minimum fundraising target?

-Our goal is to raise $1,200,000 this year to continue to support the growing number of people in Queensland living with MS and we cannot do it without this event and the public’s support.
+Our goal is to raise $1,200,000 this year to continue to ensure people living with neuro conditions can get the best out of life, and we cannot do it without this event and the public’s support.

-Does my entry fee support people living with MS?
+Does my entry fee support people living with Neuro Conditions?

 How can I bank my cash donations?